ansys/pyaedt-examples/examples/04-low_frequency/motor/index.rst

 Motor
 =====

-These examples use PyAEDT to show some motor examples
+These examples use PyAEDT to show some motor applications.

 .. grid:: 2